 Population Health Workforce Development Scholarship - The mission of the Bower School of Population Health is to educate and train leaders prepared to transform health care delivery and the health of Mississippians.
 Engaged and productive faculty and staff members with exposure to population health principles are essential for the growth of UMMC and the School of Population Health.

 To meet this need, and through support of the Bower Foundation, the school has established the Population Health Workforce Development Scholarship.
-This program provides tuition support for nine credit hours per semester and a book allowance for a maximum of two years to support up to six employees.
+This program provides tuition support and book allowance for a maximum of one year to support up to six (6) employees.